mariusbanea/students-booking-system-server/readme.md

 As a school manager<br/>
 I want a student to have a status of either booked, seated, or finished<br/>
-so that I can see which student parties are seated, and finished students are hidden from the dashboard.
+so that I can see which students are seated, and finished students are hidden from the dashboard.

 #### Acceptance Criteria